Brad14t/Learning-Python/README.md

 # Summary:

 By working with this code, I learned how to use the turtle module to create graphics and build interactive applications in Python.
+Reading and navigating documentation on stack overflow and pyhton documentation.
 I gained experience using the pandas library for manipulating data and reading/writing CSV files.
 The code helped me understand basic control structures like loops (while) and conditionals (if).
 I also learned how to handle user inputs dynamically using turtle.Screen methods.
 Managing lists and using list comprehensions to process data became clearer.
 Plus, I got hands-on experience with basic debugging and working with console output in Python.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------